emqx/cloud-docs/en_US/create/dedicated.md

    - **Billing Method**: You can select `Hourly billing` (to pay by the hour) or `Annual prepaid` (an annual billing plan).
    - **Deployment Name & Project**: Provide a name for your deployment and select the appropriate project.

 5. Confirm the deployment information in the **Summary** area, and then click the **Deploy** button.
-This stage will prompt you to review and accept the *EMQX Cloud Services Agreement*.
+This stage will prompt you to review and accept the *EMQX Platform Services Agreement*.
 It's important to thoroughly read the agreement and accept its terms to proceed.

 6. Upon accepting the terms, the deployment will begin.
 Once the deployment status changes to **Running**, your deployment is successfully created and ready for use.